-Accurate illustrations of lemurs: Black & White Ruffed Lemur, Common Brown Lemur, Gray Mouse Lemur, Red-Ruffed Lemur, Ringtailed Lemur and Sifaka Lemur.
+Accurate illustrations of lemurs: Black & White Ruffed Lemur, Common Brown Lemur, Crowned Lemur, Gray Mouse Lemur, Red-Ruffed Lemur, Ringtailed Lemur and Sifaka Lemur.
 All illustrations are hand drawn and expertly rendered.
 Most illustrations are available in both line art and full color.
 High quality prints made on acid-free archival paper are available of all drawings in the gallery.
 If you do not see the extinct animal you're looking for please contact the artist to make a suggestion.
 Custom illustrations of specific animals can be ordered as well.
 For more information and pricing please call 1 (800) 913-7906 or send an email to the artist.

 The wildlife drawings are also available for stock art illustration.

 It was with great enthusiasm I drew my first lemur - probably in 2007.
 Since I first learned about these wonderful animals I've loved to draw them.
 As I write this, there are seven species of lemur in the image gallery.
 For a fairly unknown animal to most people, they certainly have emerged as some of the most visible envoys of the environmental movement.
 Which is suitable, as their home - and the only place they are found in the wild - Madagascar has become a hot spot in the fight against deforestation and destruction of the environment.
 As this time, the island has only a tiny fraction of the original forest left, and more is disappearing every day.
 I hope that before their habitat is completely destroyed we are able to find ample refuge for these amazing primates.